 Wisconsin tops Grambling 84-53 as Happ gets 1,000th rebound

-Happ finished with eight rebounds for Wisconsin (10-2).
-He is the 15th player in Big Ten history to reach 1,000 rebounds.

-Grambling State (6-7) tested the Badgers early.
-But with just more than seven minutes to go in the first half, Lasani Johnson's 3-pointer tied it at 22.
+The Badgers entered the game giving up just 62.4 points a game, allowing only two opponents to crack 70 points.

+But a little more than 12 minutes into the game, Lasani Johnson hit a 3-pointer to tie it at 22, and Grambling State (6-7) provided the Badgers more of a challenge than they may have expected.

+From there, though, the Badgers became more physical on defense and the offense picked up.
 The Badgers finished the half on a 17-5 run, opened the second half with an 8-0 spurt and weren't challenged the rest of the way.

-The Tigers scored just seven points over a nearly 15-minute period that spanned both halves.
-The Badgers pushed their lead to more than 30 for the first time at 62-31.
+The Tigers scored just seven points over a nearly 15-minute stretch that spanned both halves, and the Badgers pushed their lead to more than 30 for the first time at 62-31.

+Grambling State coach Donte' Jackson said the Tigers tried to pack the post when Happ got the ball and had some early success.
+But eventually, their turnovers (17) created too many chances for the Badgers.
+Once others joined Happ in picking up the scoring load, he said, it was too much.

 D'Mitrik Trice scored 14 points for the Badgers.
 Dallas Polk-Hilliard had 17 points and 10 rebounds to lead Grambling State.